watertap-org/watertap/docs/technical_reference/unit_models/electrodialysis_1D.rst

 Control Volumes
 ---------------

-This model has two control volumes for the concentrate and diluate channels.
+This model has two 1D control volumes for the concentrate and diluate channels.

-* Diluate_channel
+* Diluate
-* Concentrate_channel
+* Concentrate

 Ports
 -----